habanoz/tech-feed/_posts/2024-11-12-pretraining-notes.md

 I have trained many 10M and 40M parameter models to find optimum architecture for throughput.
 Starting from the original GPT2 architecture, I have decided to include following changes:

 - **Rotary Positional Embedding (ROPE)**[4]: ROPE harms throughput while improving validation loss.
 To mitigate throughput degradation, I have pre-computed and cached rotation matrices.
-With ROPE throughput is down by 10% while validation loss decreases by 2%.
-Despite significant impact on throughput, I have decided to continue with throughput.
+With ROPE, throughput is down by 10% while validation loss improves by 2%.
+Despite significant impact on throughput, I have decided to continue with ROPE.

 - **Group Query Attention (GQA)**: GQA improves throughput with no visible impact on validation loss.
-Throughput gain over ROPE baseline is about 2%.
-I used half the number of value heads.
+Throughput gain is about 2%.
+For two value heads, one key and one query head is used.

 - **Deep Layers**: Deep models are known to outperform wide models[5].
-Deeper models are more capable at finding complex relationships between tokens while wider models have more capacity to learn facts.
+Deeper models are better at finding complex relationships between tokens while wider models have more capacity to learn facts.
 For smaller models depth is more preferable.

 - **Embedding Sharing**: Token embedding weights and output layer weights are shared.
 While embedding sharing has a small performance impact, it is a common practice for small models[5,9].
-For large models, output layer size is negligible and output layer is not shared with token embeddings.
+For large models, output layer size is negligible hence output layer is not shared with token embedding layer.

+During my testing, I explored various activation and normalization techniques to optimize throughput.

-Notably, I did not use SwiGLU[7] activation, which was employed at [5], because during my tests I observed significant throughput degradation.
+Notably, I avoided using SwiGLU[7] activation, as employed in [5], due to significant throughput degradation observed in my experiments.

-I also experimented with Squared Relu activation[8], and found it to hurt throughput.
-I decided not to use Squared Relu.
-My later experiments with `torch.compile` reveled actually it improves the throughput.
+I also experimented with Squared ReLU[8] activation, but initially found it to negatively impact throughput.
+I decided not to use Squared ReLU.
+However, later experiments using torch.compile revealed that it actually improves throughput, contrary to my initial findings.

-RMSNorm[6] was also found to hurt throughput which is surprising because RMSNorm is simpler alternative to the LayerNorm.
-My guess is the GPU I used is old and lacks optimized kernels for RMSNorm in contrast to LayerNorm.
-(Torch compile does not help with RMSNorm.)
+Regarding normalization, I found RMSNorm[6] to hurt throughput, which was unexpected given its simplicity compared to LayerNorm.
+I suspect that this may be due to the GPU I used, which may lack optimized kernels for RMSNorm.
+Unfortunately, using torch.compile did not alleviate this issue with RMSNorm.

 Architecture Details: